History of Chris Hughes in Timeline

 In 2012, Chris Hughes became the publisher and editor-in-chief of The New Republic.

-In December 2014, shortly after The New Republic's centennial, editor Franklin Foer and literary editor Leon Wieseltier left, and dozens of other staff and contributing editors resigned due to a shift in the magazine's direction under new chief executive Guy Vidra.
+In December 2014, shortly after the magazine's centennial celebration, editor Franklin Foer and literary editor Leon Wieseltier left The New Republic, and dozens of other staff and contributing editors resigned after a new chief executive described the new direction of the magazine.
+The magazine was forced to cancel its upcoming issue due to the staff departures.

 January 11, 2016: Puts The New Republic up for sale

-On January 11, 2016, Chris Hughes put The New Republic up for sale, citing the difficulty of transitioning the magazine to a digital media company.
+On January 11, 2016, Chris Hughes put The New Republic up for sale, citing the difficulty of transitioning the institution into a digital media company.

 February 26, 2016: Sells The New Republic

-On February 26, 2016, Chris Hughes sold The New Republic to Oregon publisher Win McCormack.
+On February 26, 2016, Chris Hughes sold The New Republic magazine to Oregon publisher Win McCormack.

 In 2016, Chris Hughes co-founded the Economic Security Project (ESP).